Tryboy869/nexus-web-hub/CONTRIBUTING.md

 First off, **thank you** for considering contributing to Nexus Web Hub!
 It's people like you that make this project a reality.

+> ⚠️ **Important**: Please read our [Sustainability & Monetization Policy](#-sustainability--monetization-policy) below before contributing.

+---

+## 💰 Sustainability & Monetization Policy

+### Understanding the Project Model

+Nexus Web Hub is building a **sustainable open-source platform**.
+This means:

+1. **The core catalog will always be free and open-source**
+2. **Premium features may be introduced in the future** to fund development
+3. **No advertising, no paid placement, no biased rankings**

+### What This Means for Contributors

+By contributing to Nexus Web Hub, you acknowledge and agree that:

+✅ **Your contributions to the core platform** are licensed under MIT
+✅ **The project may introduce premium features** alongside the free core
+✅ **You do not expect financial compensation** for your contributions unless explicitly agreed in writing
+✅ **You support the sustainability model** that allows the project to continue long-term
+✅ **Premium features will not compromise** the core mission and values

+### What Won't Change

+- ❌ The catalog will never be paywalled
+- ❌ WebApp rankings will never be based on payment
+- ❌ The core codebase will remain open-source
+- ❌ Community contributions will always be welcome
+- ❌ No ads or sponsored placements

+### Transparency Commitment

+Any major monetization decision will be:
+- 📢 Announced publicly with advance notice
+- 💬 Open to community feedback
+- 📝 Clearly documented
+- 🎯 Aligned with our core values

+### Questions?

+If you have concerns about this policy, please reach out:
+- 📧 nexusstudio100@gmail.com
+- 💬 Open a GitHub Discussion

 ---

 ## 🌟 Ways to Contribute